healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 *   High energy consumption
 *   Cord doesn’t fit storage

-We bought the Cosori Original Electric Glass Kettle (GK172-CO) for $27.99 on Amazon.
-It has a large glass carafe, slightly rigid lid, and we were most impressed with the fast boiling time.
-Read about other pros and cons, view original pics, and find out if this kettle lived up to our high hopes.
+A somewhat unique point of the Cosori Original Electric Glass Kettle is zero contact of hot water to plastic.
+This is due to stainless steel on the under part of the lid in addition to a completely glass carafe.
+The carafe itself also stands out for its large and unobstructed opening, ideal for easy cleaning and filling.

-On a side note, beside the black handle, glass carafe, and mesh filter version that we got, there’s a white-handle version as well.
-There’s also a stainless steel carafe model without a mesh filter.
+The icing on the cake is a comparatively fast and very quiet boiling phase.
+On the other hand, this kettle did consume more energy than [its counterparts](https://healthykitchen101.com/kettles/reviews/best/electric-kettles/) but overall performance was great.

 Performance
 -----------